The Taliban knocked on her door 3 times. The fourth time, they killed her – KION546

 “Going out or doing anything else can risk our life,” she said.

-As the US and allies evacuated staff members, Patricia Grossman, associate Asia director at Human Rights Watch, urged international donors not to abandon Afghanistan.
+As the US and allies evacuated staff members, Patricia Gossman, associate Asia director at Human Rights Watch, urged international donors not to abandon Afghanistan.

 “Many, many cannot get out and will be in great need both for urgent humanitarian assistance and for other essential services like education,” she said.
 “It’s the wrong time now for donors to be saying, ‘Oh, we’re done now in Afghanistan.'”